 If you're headed to a rainy city, that means you should buy a waterproof backpack, right?

-If a backpack is labeled waterproof, that means you can completely submerge the bag in a body of water without letting moisture inside.
-It goes beyond a rainstorm and optimizes for more extreme conditions.
+If a backpack is labeled waterproof, that means you can completely submerge the bag in water without letting moisture inside.
+Waterproof is more about being underwater than about being in the rain.

 To clarify, backpacks made with waterproof materials are not necessarily waterproof backpacks.
 A fabric can be waterproof.
 A zipper can be waterproof.
 And yet, a backpack made with waterproof fabrics and waterproof zippers may be classified as "water resistant" - not fully waterproof.

 Few travel situations require a truly waterproof backpack.
 Extreme water resistance, like what you'll find in the Outbreaker Collection, will excel for most trips.
 Especially city adventures.

 The Downside of Waterproof Bags